yemenPython/AndroidOMRChecker/README.md

 An android application for validating images of OMR sheets before they are sent for processing.

 ## Credits
-Note: This repository uses [LiveEdgeDetection](https://github.com/adityaarora1/LiveEdgeDetection) as a foundation code.
-Thus substantial credits to [adityaarora1](https://github.com/adityaarora1).
+Note: This repository uses [androidomr](https://github.com/udayraj123/androidomr) as a foundation code.
+Thus substantial credits to [udayraj123](https://github.com/udayraj123).

 Hits Since **8 Apr '19**: [![HitCount](http://hits.dwyl.io/Udayraj123/AndroidOMRChecker.svg)](http://hits.dwyl.io/Udayraj123/AndroidOMRChecker)

-# LiveEdgeDetection
+# androidomr

-LiveEdgeDetection is an Android document detection library built on top of OpenCV.
+androidomr is an Android document detection library built on top of OpenCV.
 It scans documents from camera live mode and allows you to adjust crop using the detected 4 edges and performs perspective transformation of the cropped image.

 **It works best with a dark background.**

 # JavaDocs
-You can browse the [JavaDocs for the latest release](https://adityaarora1.github.io/LiveEdgeDetection/docs)
+You can browse the [JavaDocs for the latest release](https://udayraj123.github.io/androidomr/docs)

 # Integrating into your project
 This library is available in [JitPack.io](https://jitpack.io/) repository.